 Brown Butter Blondies

-These Brown Butter Blondies have incredible flavor and the perfect chewy texture, and they’re simple to make!
+These Brown Butter Blondies have absolutely incredible flavor and the perfect chewy texture.
+They’re kind of like an extra thick cookie bar, and they’re simple to make!
 They’re great for bake sales, potlucks, or anywhere you need a dessert that holds up well and still tastes delicious for several days after its made.

-Every time I make something with brown butter, I feel like I’m cheating.
+Every time I make something with brown butter, I feel like I’m in on a secret.

 Brown butter just makes everything SO good.
 The flavor and aroma are out of this world, and it takes any dessert up several notches with very little effort.